yinaa/microsoft-graph-docs/content/overview/overview.md

 |   GET my tasks	| `https://graph.microsoft.com/beta/me/tasks` |
 |   GET my notes |	`https://graph.microsoft.com/beta/me/notes/notebooks` |

+>**Note:** The APIs in the beta endpoint are subject to change.
+Do not use them in your production environment.

 <!-- <a name="msg_roof"> </a> -->

 ##Explore Microsoft Graph